patroruchika/30DaysOfCode/README.md

 # 30DaysOfCode

-This contains codes to all my practice quuestions I solved during this 30 Days of code challenge.
+This contains codes to all my practice questions I solved during this 30 Days of code challenge.